ultralytics/ultralytics/docs/en/models/yolo11.md

 ## Overview

-!!! tip "Ultralytics YOLO11 Research Paper"
+!!! tip "Ultralytics YOLO11 Publication"

     There is no official Ultralytics YOLO11 research paper.
 For comprehensive details on YOLO11, please refer to the official [documentation](https://docs.ultralytics.com) and [GitHub repository](https://github.com/ultralytics/ultralytics).
 Although formal academic papers may not be available, these resources offer in-depth information on model architectures, features, and usage.